Thistle & Co is an Arizona-based multidisciplinary architectural and interior design studio.

 Founder & Principal Designer

-Guided by a philosophy of restraint, his work gravitates toward raw, tactile materials and muted tones that gain strength and character over time.
+Guided by a philosophy of restraint, my work gravitates toward raw, tactile materials and muted tones that gain strength and character over time.
 Each project becomes an exercise in distillation: a search for what is essential, a balance of function and beauty, and an atmosphere that feels enduring, expressive, and quietly poetic.